 Activity: Participants take turns reading through the key programme activities and are encouraged to question any element that requires more explanation.
-The facilitator clarifies.
+The facilitator then clarifies that TFT and UCT will be responsible for;

-- 1. Initiating, overseeing and supporting the recruitment and the capacity development of local trainers and community activists, as well as other stakeholders to maximize the use of the material and learning. - 2.
+- 1. Initiating, overseeing and supporting the recruitment and the capacity development of local trainers and community activists, as well as other stakeholders. - 2.
 Provision of technical support for local challenges and training for problem solving. - 3.
-Developing and disseminating high quality and relevant training material for community-based organisations. - 4.
-Develop a Master trainer network for the four priority areas identified by the health committee members; and the empowerment of local trainers to implement the developed material and mentoring. - 5.
+Developing and disseminating accessible, high quality and relevant training material for community-based organisations. - 4.
+Develop a trainer network for the four priority areas identified by the health committee members. - 5.
 Coordinating, managing and monitoring the training implementation as well as the dissemination of learning. - 6.
-Overseeing and supporting through mentoring and coaching; partner development, community mobilization, program service delivery, partner empowerment, reporting and monitoring and evaluation (M&E) of training implementation. - 7.
+Overseeing and supporting through mentoring and coaching; partner development, community mobilization, program service delivery, partner empowerment, adherence to M&E framework. - 7.
 Documenting learning; sharing knowledge for scale-up and replicability. - 8.
 Leaders identified for further training.

 Indicator protocols will be developed and shared with trainees in the four programmatic areas for quarterly reporting.
-Examples of indicator protocols are provided.
+Examples of indicator protocols are provided in four programmatic areas.